Home icon

 Things to Do While You’re Waiting: Physical Activities

 Too much time in a car seat or stroller can make a child irritable.
-How can you help your child find a little freedom of movement in a confined space?
+Interacting with your child while they are safely restrained may distract them on long outings.

 Sometimes, hugging is the best physical activity.
 Invite your child to pretend you are puppies or other animals as you give each other lots of hugs.